FGlazov/IL2-Stats_GlobalAircraftStatsMod/readme.txt

 Aircraft 1 (1500 Elo) wins vs Aircraft 2 (1500 Elo), new Elos are 1504 and 1496, respectively.
 Aircraft 1 (1500 Elo) wins vs Aircraft 2 (3000 Elo), new elos are 1508 and 2992, respectively.
+Aircraft 1 (3000 Elo) wins vs Aircraft 2 (1500 Elo), new elos are 1501 and 2999, respectively.

+This is done in such a way so that elo changes the most when there is a suprising event.
+(3000 should almost always win vs 1500!)
 ===============================================================================
 Case 2: Aircraft 1 and 2 both have subtypes.
 ===============================================================================